blackjetrock/newopl/README.md

 The expressions in OPL have to be typed as different qcodes are used for different types of code.
 For example, the PRINT qcode has versions for integers, floats and strings.
 The correct code has to be used for the argument the code is presented with.
 This is done at translate time by the original OPL.

-The text is parsed and then passed as tokens to an expression processor that handles these in isolation.
+The text is parsed on a line by line basis and then passed as tokens to an expression processor that handles these in isolation.
 This uses the shunting yard algorithm to order the expressions in postfix form from the OPL infix form.

 As the translator is going to run on a small Pico sized processor we cannot use a file system for the core processing (the PC version has files for debug but they aren't used in the core translation) and we also can't have large memory based syntax trees as the memory is not available.
 This is very like the original Organiser which did all this in the organiser ROM.
 Translation is done on a line by line basis, delimited by colons.
 REMs are treated as any other function, but no QCodes are generated.